MarcHoutreille/ASBL-Feriadart/README.md

 ### GALLERY page

 On the "Gallery" page you will find a list of all present and future Events ordered by theirs "date_start" value from newest to oldest.
-Only Events with at least 1 picture will be shown.
+Only Events with at least 1 Image or Video will be shown.

 ![Gallery Section](readme/frontpage-gallery-section.png)

-If you click over an Event you can have a look at all the Pictures that have been uploaded for that Event.
+If you click over an Event you can have a look at all the Files that have been uploaded for that Event.
+The gallery can show JPG/PNG Images or Videos from Youtube/Vimeo.
 We used [Glide.js](https://glidejs.com/) to create the Event Gallery carousel.

 ![Gallery Subsection](readme/frontpage-gallery-subsection.png)